rcqx/vet-db/README.md

-# A vet clinic database: Querying multiple tables 💾
+# A vet clinic database: Add "join table" for visits 💾

 > Creating a database for a vet clinic